DFTechTeam1/DiVA-streamlit-be/README.md

     ```

 # On-development
-- [ ] Integrate a database for storing image classification metadata to enhance search accuracy.
+- [ ] Add queueing method (e.g: Kafka, RabbitMQ, Redis) / rate limitter for preventing DDoS attack.

 # Project Features
-- [ ] Filter spesific data source.
-- [ ] Add queueing method (e.g: Kafka, RabbitMQ, Redis) / rate limitter for preventing DDoS attack.
+- [x] Integrated with vector database with zero-shot classification to store image embeddings, significantly improving query performance.

 ## Notes
-- Ensure that the NAS is mounted before running any extraction or prediction scripts.
+- Ensure that the NAS is mounted before creating FAISS database.
 - Verify that the NAS and internal database remain synchronized in terms of image data.

 # Repo Owner? #